myronhuang/resume/index.md

 **Banking Advisor**\
 Apr 2018 - Nov 2018\
 RBC Royal Bank
-- Provided financial advice to new and existing clients.
+- Provided advice to new and existing clients.
-- Matched clients with appropriate products and services based on their needs.
+- Assisted clients with banking transactions.
-- Managed risk and compliance routines while carrying out transactions for clients.
+- Recommended products and services to clients to meet their needs.

 ## Education
 **Carleton University** - _Ottawa, ON_\
 Sep 2019 - Present\
 Bachelor of Computer Science
-- GPA: 11.40/12.00
+- Dean's List
 - Expected Graduation: May 2022

 **McGill University** - _Montreal, QC_\